 It’s been confirmed that the Eachine TX16S is manufactured by Radiomaster, rebranded for Eachine.
 So it’s not a clone or anything.

 The Eachine TX16S:

 As you can see the radio is quite similar, but they’ve moved the flight mode buttons to the centre of the radio just above the screen, and changed the rectangular Model and System setting buttons to circular ones.

-Same Specs As Original TX16S
+Eachine TX16S Has Same Specs As the Original

 After checking with Radiomaster, they told me the gimbals are different on the Eachine version.
 But apart from that the rest of the radio is identical, including features, specs and OpenTX firmware target.
 You will get the same touch screen, internal charging, multi-protocol module etc.